 (iv) Transmission Controls: We shall take reasonable measures to ensure that it is possible to check and establish to which entities the transfer of Personal Data by means of data transmission facilities is envisaged so Personal Data cannot be read, copied, modified or removed without authorization during electronic transmission or transport.

 (v) Input Controls: We shall take reasonable measures to provide that it is possible to check and establish whether and by whom Personal Data has been entered into data processing systems, modified or removed.
-We shall take reasonable measures to ensure that (i) the Personal data source is under the control of you; and (ii) Personal Data integrated into the Platform is managed by secured transmission from you.
+We shall take reasonable measures to ensure that (i) the Personal Data source is under your control; and (ii) Personal Data integrated into the Platform is managed by secured transmission from you.

 (vi) Data Backup: Back-ups of the databases in the Platform are taken on a regular basis, are secured, and encrypted to ensure that Personal Data is protected against accidental destruction or loss when hosted by us.